bblais/A-Measure-Of-Faith/chapters/Scratch.md

 > book that certain probabilities are high, or low.
 >
 > Let us represent by t theism, the claim that there is a God of the traditional kind.
 P(t|k) is the probability that there is
 > such a God on the evidence of natural theology.
-I suggested in Chapter 1 that we give this the modest value of 1⁄2.
+I suggested in Chapter 1 that we give this the modest value of $1/2$.
 > Then let us represent by c the claim that God became incarnate among humans at some time with a divided
 > incarnation, a more precise form of the way described by the Council of Chalcedon.
-I suggested that it was ‘as probable as not’ that he
+I suggested that it was 'as probable as not' that he
-> would do this and so in numerical terms the probability of his doing it is 1⁄2.
+> would do this and so in numerical terms the probability of his doing it is $1/2$.
 >
 > P(c|k) = P(c|t & k) P(t|k).
 Given my suggested values,
-> that is 1⁄2 × 1⁄2, P(c|k) = 1⁄4.
+> that is $1/2$ × $1/2$, P(c|k) = 1⁄4.
 >
 > Now,initially,insteadofe1,e2 ande3,letustakethesightlydifferentf1,f2,andf3.f1 istheclaimthatthereisevidenceofthe
 > strength that, Iclaimed in Part II, there is with respect to Jesus, that the prior requirements for being God Incarnate are satisfied in